 The American Income Life Division markets to members of labor unions and continues to diversify its lead sources by building relationships with other affinity groups, utilizing third-party internet vendor leads and obtaining referrals to facilitate sustainable growth.
-This division is Globe Life's largest contributor of life premium of any distribution channel at 48% of the Company's 2021 total life premium.
-Net sales increased 15% to \$291 million in 2021 over the 2020 total of \$253 million.
-The increase in net life sales is due to increased productivity and well as an increase in agent count.
-Premium increased 12% primarily due to improved persistency and higher sales.
-The underwriting margin, as a percent of premium, was 30% for the year ended December 31, 2021, down from 32% from the prior year primarily due to higher COVID-19 claims and higher reserve increases from lower policy lapse rates.
+This division is Globe Life's largest contributor of life premium of any distribution channel at 50% of the Company's 2022 total life premium.
+Net sales increased 9% to \$317 million in 2022 over the 2021 total of \$291 million.
+The increase in life net sales is due to increased productivity plus an improvement in issue rates as some challenges in underwriting, such as staffing and speed to obtain medical records and other information resolved, during the year.
+The underwriting margin, as a percent of premium, was 33% for the year ended December 31, 2022, up from 30% in the prior year.

-This division incurred \$36 million in COVID-19 net life claims, representing approximately 3% of premium, for the year ended December 31, 2021, compared with \$18 million in COVID-19 net life claims during the prior year.
+This division incurred \$16 million in COVID-19 net life claims, representing approximately 1% of premium, for the year ended December 31, 2022, compared with \$36 million in COVID-19 net life claims during the prior year.

 Below is the average producing agent count at the end of the period for the American Income Life Division.
 The average producing agent count is based on the actual count at the end of each week during the year.
-The division continues to see a significant recruiting opportunity due to the current economic conditions and our ability to recruit virtually and in-person.
-Sales growth in our exclusive agencies is generally dependent on growth in the size of the agency force.
+Despite the division's ability to recruit both virtually and in-person, retention challenges still exist.
+Sales growth in this division, as well as within our other exclusive agencies, is generally dependent on growth in the size of the agency force.

-2021 2020 2019 2021 Change % 2020 Change % American Income 9,971 8,738 7,360 1,233 14 1,378 19
+2022 2021 2020 2022 Change % 2021 Change % American Income 9,444 9,971 8,738 (527) (5) 1,233 14

 American Income Life continues to focus on growing and strengthening the agency force, specifically through emphasis on agency middle-management growth and additional agency office openings.
-In addition to offering financial incentives and training opportunities, the agency has made considerable investments in information technology, including a customer relationship management (CRM) tool for the agency force.
+In addition to offering financial incentives and training opportunities, the agency has made considerable investments in information technology, including launching a customer relationship management (CRM) tool for the agency force.
 This tool is designed to drive productivity in lead distribution, conservation of business, manager dashboards and new agent recruiting.
-Additionally, this division has invested in and successfully implemented technology that allows the agency force to engage in virtual recruiting, training and sales activity.
-Over the past year and through the pandemic, the agents have shifted to primarily a virtual experience with the customers and have generated a vast majority of its sales through virtual presentations.
+Additionally, this division has invested in and successfully implemented technology that allows the agency force to engage in virtual recruiting, training, and sales activity.
+Over the course of the pandemic, the agents have shifted to primarily a virtual experience with the customers and have generated a vast majority of sales through virtual presentations.
 We find this flexibility to be enticing for new recruits as well as a driver of sustainability for our agency force.

 The Direct to Consumer Division (DTC) offers adult and juvenile life insurance through a variety of marketing approaches, including direct mailings, insert media, and electronic media.
-In recent years, production from electronic media, which is comprised of sales through both the internet and inbound phone calls to our call center, has grown rapidly compared with direct mail response as management has aggressively increased marketing activities related to internet and mobile technology as well as focused on driving traffic to our inbound call center.
-This had been steadily increasing prior to COVID-19, but the pandemic accelerated this activity due in part to the awareness of needing life insurance from the effects of COVID-19.
+In recent years, production from electronic media, which is comprised of sales through both the internet and inbound phone calls to our call center, has grown faster than direct mail response as customer demand increased marketing activity to internet and mobile technology.
+The proportion of sales from the internet and inbound phone calls had been steadily increasing prior to COVID-19, but accelerated after the start of the pandemic.
 The different approaches support and complement one another in the division's efforts to reach the consumer.
 The DTC's long-term growth has been fueled by constant innovation and name recognition.
 We continually introduce new initiatives in this division in an attempt to increase response rates.